INTERSECT-training/testing/episodes/refactor-for-testing.md

         └──┘               └──┘
 ```
 For each, consider swapping the red and blue labels and rotating 90 degrees.

+> **Helpful math fact:**
-Rotating a coordinate 90 degrees clockwise is simply swapping x and y while
+> Rotating a coordinate 90 degrees clockwise is simply swapping x and y and then
 negating the new y value.

-If you thought the rotation function would be useful
+Note that if you thought the rotation function would be useful
 elsewhere, you could add it to your script, but for now we will keep it in our
 pytest code.

 First, write some failing unit tests of our new helper function:
 ```python
 # test_overlap.py
 def test_rotate_rectangle():